 The Frontier Is An Albuquerque Treasure.

 The Frontier Restaurant is a true Albuquerque icon, located across from the University of New Mexico’s main campus on Central Avenue (the old Route 66).
-The food can best be described as New Mexico diner style food with a Texas accent.
-The menu offers a wide selection of New Mexico meals (the breakfast burritos are my personal favorite) that are filling, tasty, and light on the budget.
-Whatever you order, from the chicken enchilada plate, the carne adovada, to the green chile cheeseburger (all quite good) can be smothered with a ladle full of red chile stew always ready to serve in hot self-serve pots.
+The food can best be described as New Mexico diner-style food with a Texas accent.
+The menu offers a wide selection of New Mexican meals (the breakfast burritos are my personal favorite) that are filling, tasty, and light on the budget.
+Whatever you order, from the chicken enchilada plate, the carne adovada, to the green chile cheeseburger (all quite good) can be smothered with a ladle full of green chile stew always ready to serve in large, bubbling self-serve pots.
 Of course, everyone has a weakness for the famous Frontier sweet rolls, which are featured in the video below.

 A Review of The Frontier Written for Yelp: